GlennJohansson85/Project_2_Quiz_for_Kids/README.md

 ## Features

 #### Interactive quiz for kids
 An engaging and entertaining learning experience for children.
-It encourages them to participate actively and leanrn while having fun.<br>
+It encourages them to participate actively and learn while having fun.<br>
 ![image](https://github.com/GlennJohansson85/p2-quiz_for_kids/assets/139962883/85eb8548-a343-4662-a1b7-c8554f6272ae)

 #### Multiple-choice questions with four answer options